-The Alcohol and Other Drugs Branch is responsible for developing, managing and coordinating NSW Ministry of Health policy, strategy and program funding relating to the prevention, minimisation and treatment of alcohol and drug related harm.
+The Centre for Alcohol and Other Drugs is responsible for developing, managing and coordinating NSW Ministry of Health policy, strategy and program funding relating to the prevention, minimisation and treatment of alcohol and drug related harm.
 The branch also supports the maintenance of relevant legislative frameworks, including drug and alcohol treatment legislation.

 The funding is allocated to local health districts and non-government organisations to provide core drug and alcohol services, including:

 The role of the Drug and Alcohol Chief Addiction Medicine Specialist at the NSW Ministry of Health is to provide: